Luigi-PastorePica/FreeD/README.md

 ## Some Features that Might be Included
 - Easily modify values for remaining principal, interest rate, minimum payment, budget available (these are variable, so this feature would be really useful).
 - Present the user with a table of debts/loans that can be ordered based on different criteria.
-- Draw a plot that shows the projected variation of the different balances based on current data.
+- Draw a plot, graph, or some other visualization that shows the projected change of the different balances (principal and interest) based on current data.